dmsi/b3d/README.md

 Then open `B3D.cbp` in CodeBlocks and build.

-The example executable are produced in `build/examples.
-In order to run examples copy `assets`into`build/examples` then use explorer and run executables as usual.
+The example executable are produced in `build/examples`.
+In order to run examples copy `assets` into `build/examples` then use explorer and run executables as usual.

 ### Windows 10/11 PowerShell MinGW